Ryan Jeffers Player Props: Twins vs. Phillies

 Ryan Jeffers At The Plate

-- Jeffers is batting .284 with 11 doubles, a triple, nine home runs and 22 walks.
+- Jeffers has 11 doubles, a triple, nine home runs and 24 walks while hitting .281.

-- Jeffers has driven in a run in 16 games this season (25.4%), including six games with more than one RBI (9.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 25.0% of his games this year, Jeffers has had at least one RBI.
+He's picked up more than one in 9.4% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.